vixceity/math-learner-webapp/README.md

 To access our web design, go to https://math-learner-webapp.onrender.com/ In the login page, the working login credentials are "user" for username, and "password" for password.
+When the login is successful, you will be directed to the user dashboard.